This week's question comes from Julie:

 “Hi Orna and Matthew,

-How should you respond to a man that cancels last minute?
+How should I respond to a man that cancels last minute?
 He first did this months ago and it took me a while to agree to another date.
 I have now agreed and today, the day of the date, he has another reason.
-I know that you must set the rules early for how you will allow to be treated and I won’t stand for this.
-He keeps cancelling our dates.
+I know that it’s important to set the rules early for how you will allow yourself to be treated and I won’t stand for this.
+He keeps canceling our dates.
 My time is valuable, and I deserve respect.
 So, how should I respond to him in a manner that is not emotional but will let him know this?
-He has asked if we can reschedule for Sat, but I won’t agree to that.
+He has asked if we can reschedule for Saturday, but I won’t agree to that.

-You can find yourself trying to understand what is really going on.
-He’s already canceled last minute on you.
-This is the second time and you’re clearly feeling disrespected by his behavior.
+You can spend time trying to understand what is really going on with him, or you can decide on a course of action that has your best interests in mind.
+As this is the second time he has canceled last minute you’re clearly feeling disrespected by his behavior.

-Let’s look deeper at what may be going on and how to approach this situation moving forward.
+Let’s look deeper at what may be going on with you, and how you can approach this situation moving forward.

 What To Do When He Cancels Last Minute?